24 of the Best Gothic Horror Movies

 The Old Dark House (1934)

-With 1932’s aptly named The Old Dark House, filmmaker James Whale—who had just completed the wildly popular Frankenstein—came back to help further develop the horror film genre as we know it today.
+With 1932’s aptly named The Old Dark House, filmmaker James Whale—who had just completed the wildly popular Frankenstein—returned to help further develop the horror film genre as we know it today.

 The plot couldn’t be much more straightforward: several strangers are compelled to meet at an ancient, gloomy house during a terrifying storm.

-They meet the strange family that resides there and soon discover that they are caught up in a predicament beyond human comprehension or control.
+They meet the strange family there and soon discover they are caught up in a predicament beyond human comprehension or control.
 This is one of the best gothic horror movies.

 19. The Orphanage (2007)

-The Orphanage, one of the most potent directorial debuts in recent memory, features some of the most arresting atmospheres to be found anyplace on this list, or in all of the gothic horror, for that matter.
+The Orphanage, one of the most potent directorial debuts in recent memory, features some of the most arresting atmospheres on this list or in all gothic horror.

-While The Orphanage is a reminder that good gothic horror movies are still being produced in the twenty-first century, this article focuses on older films.
+While The Orphanage reminds us that good gothic horror movies are still being produced in the twenty-first century, this article focuses on older films.

-Furthermore, we may be ready for a renaissance of gothic horror sooner rather than later, according to movies like The Orphanage, which may be appreciated for its strong storytelling, technological innovation, and commitment to the genre as a whole.
+Furthermore, movies like The Orphanage, which may be appreciated for its strong storytelling, technological innovation, and commitment to the genre, suggest that we may be ready for a renaissance of gothic horror sooner rather than later.
 This is one of the best gothic horror movies.

 20. The Phantom Carriage (1921)